tsgsOFFICIAL/WebHelper/readme.md

 ## Contributing

 If you have any useful snippets that you would like to contribute, I welcome pull requests.
 Please ensure that your code follows best practices and is well-documented.
 Additionally, make sure to include a brief description of the snippet and its intended use.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code snippets in your own projects, but please attribute the original author (if specified) and include a link back to this repository.